zikunz/chatbot/docs/README.md

     ____________________________________________________________
 ```
 #### Mark a Task as Done: `done`
 Marks a task with the given index as done.
+Note that the index given should be valid.

 **Format**:`done INDEX`
-Note that the index given should be valid

 Example:
 ```$xslt